katopz/PromiseKit/_posts/2014-12-27-cocoapods.md

 @end
 {% endhighlight %}

-It's crucially important to document your Promise methods [properly](http://nshipster.com/documentation/), because subsequent `then`s are not strongly typed, thus the only clue the user has is how you named your method and the documentation they can get when **⌥** clicking that method.
+It's crucially important to document your `AnyPromise` methods [properly](http://nshipster.com/documentation/), because subsequent `then`s are not strongly typed, thus the only clue the user has is how you named your method and the documentation they can get when **⌥** clicking that method.

+Obviously, Swift promises are strongly typed, but still documentation is a good thing!

 Consumers of your library would then include in their `Podfile`: